 The QMP also includes the Output Review Procedures that focus on reviewing and approving project deliverables before they are released to the customer or stakeholders.
 The main goal of this process is to ensure that the deliverables meet the established quality standards and specifications.
 This review may include checking for compliance with relevant regulations or industry standards and assessing the overall functionality and design of the deliverables.

 📖 Even when you think everything is figured out, unexpected bugs may occur.
-Learn about this in our article "Why Do Software Bugs Occur?".
+Learn about this in our article "Why Do Software Bugs Occur."
 There you will find the various reasons why bugs initially happen and how to avoid them.

 Who is involved in a quality management plan?